 - They won't decay.

 Cons of Fake Plants

 - They do not absorb nitrates.

-- Do not produce oxygen during the day.
+- They do not produce oxygen during the day.

 - They don't inhibit algae growth.